rozlynboutin/microbiome_helper/Random-Forest-Tutorial.md

     control       20        0           0
     inflamed       0       20           0

-The out-of-bag error rate is 0%, which is really good!
+The out-of-bag error rate is 0%, which is perfect!
 Note that this summary also gives us the mtry parameter, which was 25 in this case.
 We can also take a look at the regression RF summary, which returns this (excluding the "Call" line):

     Type of random forest: regression
     Number of trees: 501